-- d) State of Alabama Securities Commission; - e) Commonwealth of Kentucky; and - f) State of Washington Department of Financial Institutions, Securities Division. - 181.
+- a) Texas State Securities Board; - b) State of New Jersey Bureau of Securities; - c) State of Vermont Department of Financial Regulation; - d) State of Alabama Securities Commission; - e) Commonwealth of Kentucky; and - f) State of Washington Department of Financial Institutions, Securities Division. - 191.
 Coinbase, Inc. and Coinbase Global Inc. (collectively, "Coinbase") planned to offer a program called "Coinbase Lend," allowing "eligible customers to earn interest on select assets on Coinbase, starting with 4% APY on USD Coin (USDC)" by, specifically, investors "lending the USDC they hold on Coinbase's platform" and earning interest from their participation.
 The SEC issued a Wells notice to Coinbase about its Lend program, advising that after assessing under Howey and Reves, the SEC will sue Coinbase if the program launches, because such a program would constitute a security.